-IQ is mainly used to measure one’s cognitive capabilities, such as the capacity to learn or understand new situations; reasoning through a given predicament or setting and the ability to apply one’s knowledge in current circumstances.
-Emotional Intelligence (EI) skills do not limit themselves to sympathy, intuition, imagination, flexibility, stress management, management, truthfulness, genuineness, intrapersonal skills and interpersonal skills but extend far beyond these.
+IQ is mainly used to measure one’s cognitive capabilities, such as the capacity to learn or understand new situations; reasoning through a given predicament or setting, and the ability to apply one’s knowledge in current circumstances.
+Emotional Intelligence (EI) skills do not limit themselves to sympathy, intuition, imagination, flexibility, stress management, management, truthfulness, genuineness, intrapersonal skills and interpersonal skills, but extend far beyond these.

-- An employee’s ability to comprehend and apply his or her personal emotions
+- Comprehend and apply his or her personal emotions

-- An employee’s ability to express his or her feelings, beliefs and thoughts
+- Express his or her feelings, beliefs, and thoughts

-- An employee’s ability to recognize and appreciate his or her own potential
+- Recognize and appreciate his or her own potential

-- An employee’s ability to manage his or her personal and professional life under stress and pressure
+- Manage his or her personal and professional life under stress and pressure

-- An employee’s ability to adapt to different work environments and handle varied challenges that come his or her way
+- Adapt to different work environments and handle varied challenges that come his or her way

-- An employee’s ability to not only work towards the growth of the Company but also towards the growth of his or her co-workers
+- NOT only work towards the growth of the company but also toward the growth of his or her co-workers

 While hiring, corporates look at an individual’s EQ rather than IQ.
-Having a high IQ will help build interpersonal and intrapersonal skills to a certain extent, unlike EQ, which talks about one’s character based on the way he or she writes or replies to mail, collaborates and networks with peers and subordinates and works towards attaining Company goals.
+Having a high IQ will help build interpersonal and intrapersonal skills to a certain extent, unlike EQ, which talks about one’s character based on the way he or she writes or replies to mail, collaborates and networks with peers and subordinates, and works towards attaining Company goals.

 Do share your thoughts on the same.